parindraaa867/mc-vita-networking/README.md

 # mc-vita-networking

-This is me poking at how minecraft on the ps vita does online multiplayer, and whether you can point it at your own server.
-Just research on my own console, nothing here actually works as a server yet.
+This is me and claude poking at how minecraft on the ps vita does online multiplayer, and whether you can point it at your own server.

 ## what i found